LaunchPadLab/slack_twitter_app/README.md

     ![Twitter screenshot](app/assets/images/twitter2.png)

-5. Add your Slack team domain and token from the Outgoing Webhook you created as environment variables through Heroku.
+5. Add your Slack team domain and token from the Outgoing Webhook you created as Heroku environment variables.

   ~~~~
   $ heroku config:set SLACK_TEAM_DOMAIN=...